tomelf/RNN-POS-Tagger-TLE/README.md

 ![Task1 Architecture](figures/task1-arch.png)

+### Word Features

+I use the pre-trained [Word2Vec model](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit) built with Google News corpus (3 million 300-dimension English word vectors).
+Although it might not be the best choice (e.g. Google News corpus might not be representative for the English Learner text), it's still a legitimate choice: 1) It saves my time to build a large dictionary which cover all words in the UD English-ESL/TLE corpus; 2) It saves my time and computing resources to build large/sparse unigram vectors for words, and I don't need to worry about dimension reduction for now; 3) 300-dim w2v vector is small enough for this task, and the dimension is fixed so the vector can be directly used in NN.
+4) It's free and available on Google Drive :).

 ### RNN Models

 In this project, I mainly use [PyTorch](http://pytorch.org/) to implement the RNN models.
 The following are what I've already implemented: